-Tina L. Sumpter, PhD, is a Research Instructor in the Department of Dermatology, who joined the Department of Dermatology in 2010, after completing her postdoctoral training at the Starzl Transplantation Institute.
+Tina L. Sumpter, PhD, is a Research Assistant Professor in the Department of Dermatology, who joined the Department of Dermatology in 2010, after completing her postdoctoral training at the Starzl Transplantation Institute.
 Dr. Sumpter earned her undergraduate degree from the University of Michigan, and received her PhD in Microbiology and Immunology from Indiana University School of Medicine.

 - American Association of Immunologists

 - Society for Investigative Dermatology

 - M.S., Indiana State University

 - Ph.D., Indiana University School of Medicine

 - Post Doctoral Fellowship, Starzl Transplantation Institute, University of Pittsburgh

 An overview of Dr. Sumpter's research may be found here.